jaredly/geometricart/Roadmap.md

 when I could have just unit tested but here we are

+- [x] ahahhaaa yayyy ok fixed that one too!
+	- and now I have those visual tests, gotta love em.

 I want a visual unit test suite for my windingNumber dealio.
 Which means I think it's time to formalize a visual testing framework my folks